drewrwilson/drewrwilson.github.io/_posts/blog/2016-02-12-the-making-of-the-fabacademy-video-podcast.md

 *I made [a video podcast of all the lectures from Fab Academy 2016](https://drewrwilson.com/fabacademypodcast).
 This is a quick explanation of how I automated it.*

 Each week there are two new [FabAcademy](http://fabacademy.org/) lectures and two lab days.
-Every Wednesday morning Professor Neil Gershenfeld gives a lecture on topic for the week and on Mondays there's a guest lecture from a prominent member of the maker movement.
+Every Wednesday morning Professor Neil Gershenfeld gives a lecture on the topic for the week and on Mondays there's a guest lecture from a prominent member of the maker movement.
 Both lectures are live-streamed, but it's often difficult for me to participate because they happen during the day, when I need to be at work.
 I wanted to be able to subscribe to the class videos, so I made it into an iTunes-compatible podcast: [FabAcademy 2016 Video Podcast](https://drewrwilson.com/fabacademypodcast).
 This is a recap of how the podcast and how I automated parts of it.

 Before I forget, you can [subscribe to FabAcademy 2016 via iTunes](https://itunes.apple.com/us/podcast/fabacademy-2016-podcast/id1082584132?mt=2) or [via RSS](https://drewrwilson.com/fabacademypodcast/podcast.rss).